 - For a severe upset stomach, try a clear liquid diet (broth and juices) or bland foods that are easy to digest, such as dry toast and gelatin.

 Some side effects from radiation therapy can cause problems with eating and digesting food.
 You may lose your appetite or have pain when you chew or swallow.
-Because proper nutrition can help your damaged tissue repair itself, you will want to pay special attention to your diet.
+Because proper nutrition can help your damaged tissue repair itself, you need to pay special attention to your diet.

-One idea is to eat small meals often and to eat a variety of foods.
-Your doctor or nurse can tell you whether your treatment calls for a special diet.
+Try to eat small meals often and enjoy a variety of foods.
+Your MRO radiation care team will tell you whether your treatment calls for a special diet.
 If you are losing weight, a dietitian can offer ideas to help you build and maintain your weight.

-If you have pain when you chew and swallow, your doctor may advise a powdered or liquid diet supplement.
-Many of these products, available at the drugstore without prescription, come in a variety of flavors.
-Tasty when used alone, they can also be combined with other foods, such as pureed fruit, or added to milkshakes.
-Some come with their own recipe booklets.
+If you have pain when you chew and swallow, your MRO care team may recommend a powdered or liquid diet supplement.
+Many of these products are available over the counter at the drugstore and come in a variety of flavors.
+They can be consumed alone, or combined with other foods, such as pureed fruit, or added to milkshakes.
 Ask your dietitian or pharmacist for more information.

-This list suggests ways to perk up your appetite when it is poor and to make the most of it when you do feel like eating:
+Here are some suggestions to perk up your appetite and make the most of it when you feel like eating:

-- Eat when you are hungry, even if it is not mealtime.
+- Eat when you are hungry, even if it’s not mealtime.

 - Eat several small meals during the day rather than three large ones.

-- Use soft lighting, quiet music, brightly-colored table settings, or whatever helps you feel good while eating.
+- Use soft lighting, upbeat music, or whatever helps you feel good while eating.

 - Vary your diet and try new recipes.
-If you enjoy company while eating, have meals with family or friends, or turn on the radio or television.
+If you enjoy company, have meals with family or friends, or turn on the radio or television.

-- Ask your doctor or nurse whether you can have a glass of wine or beer with your meal to increase your appetite.
+- Ask your MRO care team whether you can have a glass of wine or beer with your meal to increase your appetite.
 Keep in mind that in some cases, alcohol may not be allowed because it could worsen the side effects of treatment.
-This may be especially true if you are receiving radiation therapy for cancer of the throat or chest region.

 - When you feel up to it, make some simple meals in batches and freeze them for later.